 As well as my private practice, I have gained much valuable learning and experience as a volunteer counsellor with Kingston Women’s Centre and Wimbledon Guild.

-I also assist regularly on counselling training courses at the Psychosynthesis Trust (Tooley Street, London Bridge)
+I have also assisted on counselling training courses at the Psychosynthesis Trust (Tooley Street, London Bridge)

 Registered / Accredited